John X. Christ

 As a member of the local community, John Christ serves on the Plymouth Planning Board, is a member of the Plymouth Historical Society, has collaborated in various capacities with the Museum of the White Mountains, and is a parent and active volunteer at Mountain Village Charter School.

 Selected Publications and Presentations

-“Stuart Davis as Public Artist: American Painting and the Reconstruction of the Public Sphere,” Oxford Art Journal 37, no. 1 (March 2014).
+“Stuart Davis as Public Artist: American Painting and the Reconstruction of the Public Sphere,” Oxford Art Journal 37, no. 1 (March 2014), pages 65-82.

-“A Short Guide to the Art of Dining, Slumming, Touring, Wildlife and Women for Hire in New York’s Chinatown and Chinese Restaurants,” Oxford Art Journal 26, no. 2 (Fall 2003).
+“A Short Guide to the Art of Dining, Slumming, Touring, Wildlife and Women for Hire in New York’s Chinatown and Chinese Restaurants.”
+Oxford Art Journal 26, no. 2 (Fall 2003), pages 71-92.

-“Collaboration and Collectivity in Search of a Model: Free and Open Source Art,” Popular Culture Association / American Culture Association annual conference, New Orleans, LA, 2015.
+“Collaboration and Collectivity in Search of a Model: Free and Open Source Art,” Popular Culture Association / American Culture Association annual conference, Visual Culture subject area, New Orleans, LA, April 1-4, 2015.